-Finally, one of the top sites in the Toledo Jewish Quarter is the Monasterio de San Juan de los Reyes.
+Finally, one of the top things to see in Toledo is the Monasterio de San Juan de los Reyes.
 Though this is a Christian monastery, there is a lot of history here and the building and setting is absolutely beautiful.
 Entry is also included in the Toledo bracelet.

 Iglesia de los Jesuitas

 After exploring Toledo’s Jewish Quarter, end your day with an excellent view over Toledo from the Iglesia de los Jesuitas.